 Use ripe, but not too ripe bananas

 Although I have historically pretty much only used extremely ripe, practically black bananas, I took a note from this Serious Eats article and used just ripe, heavily spotted bananas instead.
 Stella states: “Yellow bananas have a mix of sugar and starch that will produce a wonderfully light and fluffy bread, while those that are completely black can make for a dense, somewhat gummy loaf.”
 Anecdotally, I think the breads did turn out a bit lighter than some of my past loaves.
-If you like a drier, fluffy crumb, I highly recommend using bananas that aren’t overly ripe.
+If you like a drier, fluffy crumb, I highly recommend using bananas that aren’t overly ripe for the best banana bread recipe.

 Frozen vs. fresh bananas